-- Why are the top 10 FDA Form 483 issues mostly the same for the past twenty-three years?
+- Why have the top 10 FDA Form 483 issues mostly the same for the past twenty-three years?
 What is/are the cause(s)?

 - How can we, as an industry (regulators and regulated), solve these systemic repeat observations?

-The results were telling and seem to point to a deeper systemic issue, both at the line level of the firm, within the quality units, laboratories, operations and most importantly in the C-Suite.
-A sampling of the cGMP results are listed in the table below.
+The results were telling and seemed to point to a deeper systemic issue, both at the line level of the firm, within the quality units, laboratories, operations and most importantly in the C-Suite.
+A sampling of the cGMP results is listed in the table below.
 You be the judge.

 I’ll leave you with one additional parting thought: In May 2007, FDA/ CDER Center Director, at the time, Dr. Janet Woodcock posted an update and message on the Agency’s Pharmaceutical Quality for the 21st Century,6 which kicked off in 2002.
 In Dr. Woodcock’s opening message, she astutely pointed out: